-Hallmark University is a nationally accredited, co-educational facility with two campuses, both located in San Antonio, Texas.
-Both schools are accredited by the Accrediting Commission of Career Schools and Colleges and approved by the Texas Higher Education Coordinating Board.
-The Texas Veterans Commission approves Hallmark University to train veterans.
-The Federal Aviation Administration (FAA) approves Hallmark University, College of Aeronautics.
-Hallmark University does not deny admission to or participation in programs and activities or discriminate against students enrolled at the university on the basis of race, creed, color, age, sex, disability (including students who have Hepatitis B in medical, nursing, and any health-related programs), national origin, or religion.
+Hallmark University, situated in San Antonio, Texas, is an accredited and co-educational institution with two campuses.
+Both campuses are accredited by the Accrediting Commission of Career Schools and Colleges and approved by the Texas Higher Education Coordinating Board.
+The university holds the approval of the Texas Veterans Commission for veteran training and the Federal Aviation Administration (FAA) for the College of Aeronautics.
+At Hallmark University, there is a commitment to inclusivity, as the institution does not deny admission or participation in programs and activities based on race, creed, color, age, sex, national origin, or religion.

-All admissions documentation must be received by the university before the school's acceptance of the student and execution of the enrollment agreement.
-A parent/guardian's signature is required for any applicants under the age of 18.
-Graduate program applicants must also provide an official transcript showing completion of a bachelor's degree from an approved accredited institution.
-Undergraduate applicants are required to submit one of the following for verification of high school or equivalency completion:
+For a successful admission process, all required admissions documentation must be received by the university before the school accepts the student and executes the enrollment agreement.
+Applicants under the age of 18 require a parent/guardian's signature.
+Graduate program applicants must provide an official transcript demonstrating the completion of a bachelor's degree from an accredited institution.
+Undergraduate applicants need to submit one of the following for verification of high school or equivalency completion:

-- An official high school diploma or transcript indicating high school graduation date; - Official GED certificate or scores; - A certificate of release or discharge from active military duty (DD Form 214) indicating high school graduation or equivalent; - A certificate of Record of Military Processing, U.S. DD Form 1966/1 indicating high school graduation or equivalent; - An official college transcript that indicates the applicant has graduated from high school; or - A degree from an accredited college or university or official transcript conferring degree earned.
+- An official high school diploma or transcript indicating the high school graduation date. - Official GED certificate or scores. - A certificate of release or discharge from active military duty (DD Form 214) indicating high school graduation or equivalent. - A certificate of Record of Military Processing, U.S. DD Form 1966/1 indicating high school graduation or equivalent. - An official college transcript indicating that the applicant has graduated from high school. - A degree from an accredited college or university or an official transcript conferring the degree earned.